dotnet/runtime/docs/design/features/byreflike-generics.md

     - `newobj` &ndash; For multi-dimensional array construction.
 - `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or default interface method, an error will occur during the attempt to box the instance.

-If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`.
-Sequences involving some of the above instructions are considered optimizations and represent cases that will remain valid regardless of a `T` being ByRefLike.
-See "Special IL Sequences" section below for details.
+If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`

 The following instructions are already set up to support this feature since their behavior will fail as currently defined due to the inability to box a ByRefLike type.